cibernox/cibernox.github.io/source/_posts/2013-04-29-tutorial-build-a-web-app-using-elixir-and-dynamo-with-streaming-and-concurrency.markdown

 description: We are going to build step by step a simple web app that reads to fairy tales through streaming connections and handles multiple simultaneus conections.
 ---

-Althoug I am mostly a Ruby developer, I like to play with crazy things from time to time, and concurrent programming is one of them.
+Althoug I am mostly a Ruby developer, I like to play with unusual (to me) things from time to time, and concurrent programming is one of them.

 Is well known that Ruby is not a good language to build concurrent code.
 MRI, the main ruby interpreter,